 Are there any other towns named Paris?

-The US alone has 20 towns and cities named Paris – no wonder people get confused about where Paris is!
+The US alone has at least 22 towns and cities named Paris, and they are in Idaho, Texas, Arkansas, Missouri, Wisconsin, Illinois, Tennessee, Kentucky, Ohio, Indiana, Michigan, Pennsylvania, Virginia, New York, and Maine.
+It’s no wonder people get confused about where Paris is!